 “Can you negotiate different valuation caps for each investor, or does it have to be standard across the board when raising seed money?”

-Normally, you raise money in rounds, or tranches.
+Normally, you raise money in rounds or tranches.
 These are sequential steps.
-For example, angel, seed, then series A, series b etc. The valuation and terms for each round applies to all investors who invest in that round.
+For example, angel, seed, then series A, series b etc. The valuation and terms for each round apply to all investors who invest in that round.
 It is the lead investor who typically sets the valuation or, terms, in the case of a convertible note.

 What Simon is asking, in a round or tranche which is through a convertible note, can you set different valuations for different investors?